mpc-qt/mpc-qt/README.md

 ## Prequisities

-**For plebs:**  You need the Qt5 sdk installed and an edition of libmpv.
-On ubuntu you can install them with
+You need the Qt5 sdk installed and a recent edition of libmpv.
+On ubuntu you can usually install the Qt5 sdk with the ``ubuntu-sdk`` or ``qtcreator`` packages.
+You will need to compile [libmpv] from git head or at least version 0.14.0 with the ``--enable-libmpv-shared`` option.

->sudo apt-get install ubuntu-sdk libmpv-dev

-Beware that this may result in unguaranteed behaviour because package versions usually lag by a version or so.

-**For pros:**  Install qt sdk and compile [libmpv] from git head with ``--enable-libmpv-shared``.
 Make sure ldconfig is run after compiling libmpv, or you may end up with linker errors.

 ## I don't know git, how do I run this?